 Argon plasma coagulation

-This is a method something like laser ablation but it uses argon gas.
-It is also used to unblock the esophagus when the patient has trouble swallowing.
+This method is something like laser ablation, but it uses argon gas to burn the tumor.
+It is used to unblock the esophagus when the patient has trouble swallowing.

-This method involves burning the tumor off with electric current.
-In some cases, this treatment can help relieve esophageal blockage.
+This treatment burns the tumor off with electric current.
+In some cases, it can help relieve esophageal blockage.

-A stent is a device made of mesh.
+A stent is a small tube that helps hold the esophagus open.
 Most often stents are made out of metal, but they can also be made out of plastic.
 Using endoscopy, a stent can be placed into the esophagus across the length of the tumor.
-Once in place, it self-expands (opens up) to become a tube that helps hold the esophagus open.

 The success of the stent depends on the type of stent that is used and where it is placed.
-Stents will relieve trouble swallowing in most patients that are treated.
-They are often used after other treatments to help keep the esophagus open.
+Stents will relieve trouble swallowing in most patients.
+They are often used after some of the other treatments above to help keep the esophagus open.